 - Are landlords required to provide tenants with notice of rent increases between lease terms?

 Yes.
-If a lease is month-to-month, a landlord must provide 30 days’ written notice of any increases.
+If a lease is month-to-month, a landlord must provide 90 days’ written notice of any increases.
 If the lease is week-to-week, the written notice must be given 7 days before the increase.
+The notice must include the amount of the increase, the amount of new rent, fact supporting the increase, the date on which such increase becomes effective.
 (Or.
-Rev. Stat. § 90.220(7a))
+Rev. Stat. § 90.220(1), (3), (4))

 - Are landlords required to provide tenants with notice of pesticide use on the property?